The beginning of the school year means it’s s.m.a.r.t goal-writing time for elementary teachers.

 If you’re not able to take your elementary students on a field trip, why not bring “field trips” to them?

-Not only are stationary field trips easier to arrange but also kinder on the school budget.
+Not only are stationary and virtual field trips easier to arrange but also kinder on the school budget.

-A Spanish teacher at my previous school had food trucks visit so kids could experience foods from different Latin-American cultures.
+A local Spanish teacher had food trucks visit so kids could experience foods from different Latin-American cultures.

-Another grade level had a representative from a local oil factory teach the kids about proper disposal of grease and oil in every-day life situations.
+An elementary instructor from a nearby school had a representative from a local oil factory teach her learners via Zoom about proper disposal of grease and oil in every-day life situations.

 - 20 Virtual Field Trip Ideas for Your Classroom